Izhevsk school shooting: Events

-The mass shooting occurred at School No. 88 (Школа № 88) in Izhevsk, Udmurtia, Russia at around 10:52 a.m.
-Armed with two pistols, 44 magazines containing 352 rounds of ammunition, the gunman, Artyom Kazantsev, entered the school and opened fire, killing one of the guards and a cloakroom attendant and fatally wounding a cleaner.
+The mass shooting occurred at School No. 88 (Школа № 88) in Izhevsk, Udmurtia, Russia, at around 10:52 a.m.
+Armed with two pistols, along with 44 magazines containing 352 rounds of ammunition, the gunman, Artyom Kazantsev, entered the school and opened fire, killing one of the guards and a cloakroom attendant and fatally wounding a cleaner.
 He then turned right and opened fire at the room in the end of the hallway, killing an art teacher and three first-graders, all aged 7.
 Kazantsev then came back to the entrance and went to the second floor, killing the second guard who had already reported the shooting and was on his way to warn the teachers on the upper floors.

 On the second and the third floors the shooter burst through several classrooms and indiscriminately fired on those inside, killing three students aged 9, 10, and 11, along with a math teacher.
 According to a third-grader who witnessed the shooting, Kazantsev shouted, "Bastards, where are you?" after leaving a classroom where children were hiding under the desks.
 The gunman then entered room 403 on the fourth floor, where he killed five students aged 14–15 and an English teacher before committing suicide by shooting himself.
 Videos of the aftermath were posted by the investigative committee, which included images of the interior of the school and Kazantsev's body lying on the floor of the classroom.